 Human machine interfaces in embedded systems have traditionally been very basic.
-Many industrial kitchen products and similar applications today still use simple 2x16 character displays, LEDs, and a few buttons for human interaction.
+Many industrial products and similar applications today still use simple 2x16 character displays, LEDs, and a few buttons for human interaction.
 In the age of connected devices and the prevalence of smart phones with high-resolution images and videos, operators expect that same level of simplicity and efficiency on everything they encounter.
 As soon as a system has a graphic/touch display on it, it can dramatically transform what can be done with the product.
-For example, add a graphic/touch display to a commercial oven, and suddenly you don't just have a way to control the oven, but also the ability to interact with the user and provide them with important information such as training videos and interactive manuals right on the machine.
+For example, add a graphic/touch display to a conference room's environmental controls and suddenly, you don't just have a way to adjust room temperature, but also the ability to interact with the user to provide them with important information such as how long a conference room is booked, air quality status, lighting controls, and building incident status.
 The HMI suddenly takes on a life of its own and can dramatically increase product value.